-Finger millet contains important amino acids viz., isoleucine, leucine, methionine and phenyl alanine which are not present in other starchy meals.
+Finger millet contains important amino acids such as, isoleucine, leucine, methionine and phenyl alanine that are not present in other starchy meals.
 It has the highest amount of calcium (344 mg %) and potassium (408 mg %).
 Ragi is a great source of iron making it beneficial for individuals with low hemoglobin levels.

 Millets also contains B vitamins, especially niacin, B6 and folic acid.
-Some of the health benefits of ragi are attributed to its polyphenol and dietary fiber contents.
-Due to its high content of polyphenols and dietary fiber ragi exhibits anti-diabetic and antioxidant and antimicrobial properties; it protects against tumors and atherosclerosis (narrowing and hardening of blood vessels).
+Some of the health benefits of ragi are attributed to its polyphenol and dietary fiber content.
+Due to its high content of polyphenols and dietary fiber ragi exhibits anti-diabetic, antioxidant and antimicrobial properties, protecting against tumors and atherosclerosis (narrowing and hardening of blood vessels).
 Being low in fat and gluten free, ragi is easy to digest.
-It is therefore, given as first foods to babies in the form of ragi porridge
+It is therefore, given as first foods to babies in the form of ragi porridge.

-Ragi for lowering high cholesterol levels: Ragi contains amino acids Lecithin and Methionine which help in bringing down cholesterol levels by eliminating excess fat from Liver.
-Finger Millet also contains the amino acid threonine which hinders fat formation in the liver, and helps to bring down the cholesterol levels.
-The high fiber content of ragi also helps to manage cholesterol problems.
+Lowers High Cholesterol Levels: Ragi contains amino acids Lecithin and Methionine which help bring down cholesterol levels by eliminating excess fat from Liver.
+Finger millet also contains the amino acid threonine which hinders fat formation in the liver, and helps bring down the cholesterol levels.
+The high fiber content of ragi also helps manage cholesterol problems.

-Ragi in anemia: Ragi is an excellent plant source of natural Iron.
-Its consumption helps in Anemia.
+Helps in Anemia: Ragi is an excellent plant source of natural iron.
+Its consumption helps in anemia.
 Vitamin C increases iron absorption.
 Sprouted ragi develops vitamin C in the process of sprouting, therefore the iron in ragi becomes more bioavailable when consumed as sprouted ragi flour or ragi malt.

-Ragi for relaxation: One amazing benefit of Ragi is that it helps in relaxing the body naturally.
+Helps in Relaxation: One amazing benefit of ragi is that it helps in relaxing the body naturally.
 It is found to be beneficial in conditions of anxiety, depression, migraine and insomnia.

-Ragi as a source of essential amino acids: Ragi is rich in Amino Acids vital for the body.
-Finger Millet contains amino acids namely Tryptophan, Threonine, Valine, Isoleucine and Methionoine.
+Source of Essential Amino Acids: Ragi is rich in amino acids vital for the body.
+Finger millet contains amino acids namely Tryptophan, Threonine, Valine, Isoleucine and Methionoine.
 Isoleucine helps in muscle repair, blood formation, bone formation and improves skin health.
 Valine is an essential amino acid which facilitates metabolism and repair of body tissues.
 Another essential amino acid, not found in most cereals, is Methionine.
-It is found in Ragi and therefore makes it a complete protein food unlike other cereals and millets.
-The amino acid Methionine is useful in various body processes, helps in eliminating fat from the body, and is main provider of sulfur in body.
+It is found in ragi and therefore makes it a complete protein food unlike other cereals and millets.
+The amino acid Methionine is useful in various body processes, helps in eliminating fat from the body, and is the main provider of sulfur in the body.
 Sulfur is essential for production of Glutathione which is the body's natural and most important antioxidant.